SuhasLabade/UV-Portable-water-filter-/README.md

 ### System sketch and Initial trials:

-To start with , its decided to have temporary setup to check concept validity and to calculate required retention time to get one batch of water purified.
-System sketch will something  look like this -
+To start with , its decided to have temporary setup to check concept validity and to calculate required retention time to get one batch of purified water .
+System sketch will look like this -

 ![](https://github.com/SuhasLabade/UV-Portable-water-filter-/blob/main/Images/1-1.jpg)